Who we are. We are your hosts, and we are Gillian Rice-Duncan and Neil Duncan.

 Scroll down for a slide show of loads of photos from our renovations!

 Gillian Rice-Duncan is a licensed massage therapist in the state of Louisiana, USA, a certified Aromatherapy practitioner (IIHHT 1998 & ITEC 1999), and a Hatha Yoga teacher (350hr 2010).
 She is a wife, mother of two daughters and a grandmother.
 “Just call me yogananna!”
 She has been vegetarian since 1995 and is now vegan.

 Neil Duncan was born in England and grew up in Scotland.
-He graduated from Glasgow University, and in 1980 he moved to New Orleans to work for NASA on part of the Space Shuttle Program.
+He graduated from Glasgow University with a degree in Aeronautical Engineering, and in 1980 he moved to New Orleans to work for NASA on part of the Space Shuttle Program.
 He is a citizen of both countries.
 He has four children in the USA, and he is also a grandfather.
-When the Space Shuttle Program ended in 2011, Neil took early retirement and moved to France.
+When the Space Shuttle Program ended in 2011, Neil took early retirement and we moved to France.
 The renovation project proved to be far bigger and more costly than either Neil or Gillian first thought, but it had to be finished.
 Neil learned much from watching contractors working on the house, and he managed to do a lot of the building work himself.
 Neil has been a vegetarian for since 1983, and he has a long standing connection with the Hare Krishna community at New Talavan, Carriere, Mississippi.

 Together, Gillian and Neil run Santosha Yoga Retreat and Healing Centre.
 “We are totally dedicated to providing an experience that will create life long memories for our guests.”

 A brief history and slide show: